Configure a Profile via qodana.yaml

 Exclude paths from the analysis scope

 You can specify that the files in a certain directory are not analyzed.
-This can be done for a certain inspection or for all inspections.
+This can be done on a per-inspection basis or for all inspections at once.
+To exclude all paths in a project from the inspection scope, omit the

 You can find specific inspection IDs in the Profile settings in the HTML report or in the